Kelly Tan Sensei

 An integral part of the Aikido Kenshin-Kai family, these individuals not only support the Instructors and Assistant Instructors during classes, they also aid in fostering a positive culture in the dojo.
 But perhaps their most important task is to help answer whimsical questions our playful children Aikidokas will often ask.

-In the team are: Eugene Ang, Goh Chen Chen, Dorothy Barrett, Joanna Loy, Don Tong, Douglas Chow, Anson Phua and Yuka Yokuta.
+In the team are: Dorothy Barrett, Joanna Loy, Yeo Kwee Boon, Don Tong, Qwek Chin Ming, Wong TC, Anson Phua and Yuka Yokuta.